 Portfolio of Apps

-Employers want to see a strong Github profile—and that is exactly what you will have by the end of the program.
+Tech employers across the board want to see a strong Github profile—and that is exactly what you will have by the end of the program.

-You’ll work with our Career Success Team to craft an elegant resume that shows off your skills as a fullstack software engineer.
+You’ll work with our Career Success Team to craft an elegant resume that shows off your skills as a full stack software engineer.

 A word of advice to older prospective students like myself.
 You may be frustrated where you are right now but afraid to make the leap, to quit your job, to spend your savings on a bootcamp, to take three months to learn, to work 80 hours a week.
 I promise it’s worth it.

 Fullstack Academy is, by all measures, the best investment I have made to date, and I would wholeheartedly recommend it to anybody considering it, especially those with little to no prior programming knowledge.
 I will note, however, that hard, consistent, and dedicated individual work is a must if you want to make the most out of the Fullstack investment.

 The instructors are always available for one-on-one help and will take the time to guide you through questions and problems.
 Their level of engagement in each student's learning process is what sets Fullstack apart.